antonsarg/planning-poker-discord-bot/README.md

 Steps to deploy with Docker Compose:

-1. Build Container with `docker-compose build`
+1. Build the container with `docker-compose build`
 2. Run the container with `docker-compose up -d`

 ## Usage